codeequity/codeEquity/docs/ceManual.md

 # CE Server

 CE Server is a Node.js Express server.
-GitHub sends notifications to CE Server whenever a change is made to a CodeEquity Project, as directed by the CodeEquity App for GitHub.
-The express specification is found in [ceServer.js](ceServer.js), which establishes [githubRouter.js](routes/githubRouter.js) as the central dispatcher for CE Server.
+The host GitHub sends notifications to CE Server whenever a change is made to a CodeEquity Project, as directed by the CodeEquity App for GitHub.
+The express specification is found in [ceServer.js](ceServer.js), which establishes [ceRouter.js](routes/ceRouter.js) as the central dispatcher for CE Server.

-The main notification types in GitHub include: `issue`, `project_v2_item`, and `label`.  `issue` notifications tend to deal with content, whereas the `project_v2_item` notifications tend to deal with views, for example card creation and location updates.
-There are others types, for example `synchronize` or `repository`, but these are irrelevant to CodeEquity.
-The payloads for each notification type vary (details can be found [here](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues), but most carry information like action, repo, issue, timestamp and so on.
+The main notification types in GitHub include: `issue`, `project_v2_item`, and `label`.
+The `issue` notifications tend to deal with content, whereas the `project_v2_item` notifications tend to deal with view modifications such as card creation and location updates.
+There are other types, for example `synchronize` or `repository`, but these are irrelevant to CodeEquity.
+The payloads for each notification type vary (details can be found [here](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues), but often carry information like action, repo, issue, timestamp and so on.
 A simplified example of a `labeled` action for an `issue` notification is shown below.

 ```